José Ferrer: Theatre

 Ferrer's first professional appearance as an actor was at a "showboat" theater on Long Island in the summer of 1934.

 In 1935, Ferrer was the stage manager at the Suffern Country Playhouse, operated by Joshua Logan, whom Ferrer had known at Princeton.
-Ruth Gordon and Helen Hayes recommended him to Jed Harris.
+Ruth Gordon and Helen Hayes recommended him to the theatrical producer Jed Harris.

-Ferrer made his Broadway debut in 1935 in A Slight Case of Murder which ran 69 performances.
+Ferrer made his Broadway debut in 1935 in A Slight Case of Murder which ran for 69 performances.

-He could also be seen in Stick-in-the-Mud (1935) and Spring Dance (1936).
+He was also seen in Stick-in-the-Mud (1935) and Spring Dance (1936).
 Ferrer's first big success was in Brother Rat (1936–38) which ran for 577 performances.
 In Clover only ran for three performances.
 How to Get Tough About It (1938) also had a short run, as did Missouri Legend (1938).

 Mamba's Daughters (1939) ran for 163 performances.
 Ferrer followed it with Key Largo (1939–40) with Paul Muni and directed by Guthrie McClintic, which went for 105 shows and was later turned into a film.

 Ferrer had a huge personal success in the title role of Charley's Aunt (1940–41), partly in drag, under the direction of Joshua Logan.
 It went for 233 performances.

 Ferrer then replaced Danny Kaye in the musical Let's Face It!
 (1943).